Walwan Dam

-Walwan Dam, (or Valvan Dam) is a gravity dam on the Indrayani river near Lonavla, Pune district in State of Maharashtra in India.
-It provides water to the nearby Khopoli Power Plant and to residents of Lonavla and Khandala and neighborhood villages.
+Walwan Dam, (or Valvan Dam) is a gravity dam on the Indrayani river near Lonavala, Pune district in State of Maharashtra in India.
+It provides water to the nearby Khopoli Power Plant and to residents of Lonavala and Khandala and neighborhood villages.

 Specifications

 The height of the dam above the lowest foundation is 26.36 m while the length is 1356 m.
 The volume content is 182000 m3 and gross storage capacity is 72500000.00 m3.